eMoflon/kaleidoscope-zoo/README.md

 2. Run ```com.kaleidoscope.usecase.kaleidocrypt``` as Eclipse Application
 3. Add new project called CryptoAPI
 4. New configuration can be added by selecting the CryptoAPI project and adding a configuration such as SymmetricEncryption.

-## Showcase

-### Install required plugins:
-1. Install the latest version of Xtend: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
-2. Install the latest version of Xtext: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/r

-Make sure you enable "contact all update sites" in the update manager so all dependencies are automatically installed.

-### Setup steps:

-1. Go to ```File/Import.../Team/Team Project Set```, check URL and enter in and import this PSF file: https://raw.githubusercontent.com/eMoflon/kaleidoscope-zoo/master/showcase/ShowcaseProjectSet.psf
-2. Run one of the Showcase projects as Eclipse Application
-3. Add a new project called ```New Showcase [First/Second/Third] Project```